Saitoshii/TCGInventory/docs/WEB_INTERFACE.md

 Use the **Bulk Add** page to quickly insert many cards.
 Enter one card name per line or upload a JSON file containing a list of card names (or objects with a `name` field).
 Alternatively you can upload a CSV file with the columns `Card Name`, `Set Code`, `Card Number`, `Quantity` and `Language`.
 Additional columns are ignored.
 The application tries to fetch additional information automatically if possible.
 Files encoded as UTF‑8 or Latin‑1 are accepted and Excel's optional `sep=;` line is ignored.

 After submitting the form the cards appear in the **Upload Queue** where each entry can be reviewed and edited before adding it to the database.
+A small checkbox lets you mark whether a card is foil before uploading.

 ## Managing folders